How to lay Chipboard Flooring

 One or two cordless drills - For drilling and screwing the sheets down on to the joists.
 You may need some flat wood drill bits too if you have radiator pipes to drill holes for

-Can you nail chipboard flooring to the joists? - if you are looking to save a few quid you can nail the boards down if you really need to, using lost head ring shank nails.
-In this instance you should definitely glue the boards down to the joists to minimise the risk of them bouncing up.
+Can you nail chipboard flooring to the joists? - if you are looking to save a few quid you can nail the boards down if you really need to, using 75mm ring shank nails.
+In this instance even though the style of nail helps you should still glue the boards down to the joists to minimise the risk of them bouncing up.
 If you do get a squeak here and there you can always wind a screw in next to a lost head nail for extra strength.

-Step by step guide to laying chipboard floors!
+Step by step guide for how to lay chipboard flooring!

 As a general set-up I will have a pile of boards all facing the exact same way so I don't need to think too much about which way to start marking the board and am less likely to cut from the wrong end.